mintty/mintty/wiki/CtrlSeqs.md

 ## Graphics end position ##

-After output of a sixel image in sixel scrolling mode, or other image, the final cursor position can be next to the right bottom of the image, below the left bottom of the image (default), or at the line beginning below the image (like xterm).
+After output of a Sixel image in Sixel scrolling mode, or other image, the final cursor position can be next to the right bottom of the image, below the left bottom of the image (default), or at the line beginning below the image (like xterm).
 The mintty private sequence 7730 chooses